isc-projects/froot-src/NOTES.md

-Serves as an input and output layer for the network stack, receiving raw frames from the Linux kernel in `AF_PACKET` mode and passing them to the appropriate layer three protocol handler.
+Serves as an input and output layer for the network stack, receiving raw frames from the Linux kernel in `AF_PACKET` mode and passing them to the appropriate layer-three protocol handler.
+Network reads use a memory-mapped `PACKET_RX_RING` to increase performance.

 arp.cc, arp.h
 -------------